-After we performed our annual goodwill impairment test in 2013 we determined that a goodwill impairment charge was necessary for our Brazilian POS & Barcode and European Communications reporting units.
+After we performed our annual goodwill impairment test in 2013, we determined that a goodwill impairment charge was necessary for our Brazilian POS & Barcode and European Communications reporting units.
 Prior to the test, no interim impairment indicators were identified.
 The Company's impairment testing included the determination of the reporting unit's fair value using market multiples and discounted cash flows modeling.
 The impairment charges were a result of reduced earnings and cash flow forecasts primarily due to the general macroeconomic environment and lower expectations of future results.
 Furthermore, earnout payments made to CDC shareholders have been lower than those forecasted and assumed in the calculation of goodwill, at the time of acquisition.
 During the fourth quarter of fiscal 2013, the Company recorded a non-cash charge for goodwill impairment of \$5.4 million and \$15.1 million in Europe and Brazil, respectively.
+During fiscal years 2015 and 2014, no impairment charges related to goodwill were recorded.